ctfpilot/ci/README.md

 It is setup to contain sensible defaults, but requires the `repository` input to be specified.

+The workflow can only be run within the `ctfpilot` organization.

 #### Inputs

 - `repository`: The repository that the CLA is generated for.
 Example `hello-world`.